The First Epistle of Paul to Timothy

 The Mystery of Godliness

-14 I am writing you these things, though I am hoping to come to you shortly; 15 but in case I am delayed, I am writing so that you will know how one ought to conduct himself in the household of God, which is the church of the living God, the pillar and support of the truth.
+14 I am writing you these things, though I am hoping to come to you shortly; 15 but in case I am delayed, I am writing so that you will know how one ought to conduct himself in the household of God, which is the congregation of the living God, the pillar and bulwark of the truth.
 16 And confessedly, great is the mystery of godliness:

 He was manifested in the flesh, vindicated in the Spirit, seen by angels, proclaimed among the nations, believed on in the world, taken up in glory.